Chaitu945/BASE/README.md

 29/08/26 got quasarr and iam still doing my best 04/09/2026 still struggling in the rh trenches, gonna work on a mint bot 07/09/2026 started working on rh zun bot
+09/07/2026 i should start working on morsy bot too